 We are very proud to be involved in a project in Espoo, where a public artwork by Lotta Mattila will be the connecting force between three areas of a new neighbourhood of Niittykumpu.

 Working in collaboration with the City of Espoo, the Espoo Museum of Modern Art EMMA, as well as with Ramboll Finland, we make sure that the artwork is created seamlessly in collaboration with the other parts of the huge construction project.Read More

-This series of collectable cards tell stories along the tracks of the soon to be built tramway in Tampere, a city of approx 220 000 inhabitants in Southern Finland.
+We designed a series of collectable cards for the in Tampere, a city of approx 220 000 inhabitants in Southern Finland.
+The collectible cards tell stories along the tracks of the soon to be built tramway that will permanently change the city and its infrastructure.
 Each card sheds light on the history, and the future of a specific area around the future tram stops.Read More

 In October 2016, Maija Kovari spent a month in Singapore, meeting local experts and professionals in art and urban planning to understand the particularities that make up the rich urban landscape of the city state, from the point of view of public art.
 Join her on this trip here.Read More